learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 ### Lists

 We can make bulleted, or unordered lists, using opening and closing `ul` tags.
-Inside, we can nest an `li`, or "list item" element for each item on our list.
+Inside, we can nest a `li`, or "list item" element for each item on our list.

 ```html
 <h5>My Favorite Things in No Particular Order</h5>